 The Sydney short term rental market is booming!
+If you find that you may lack the time to appropriately allocate effort towards your property in the winter months consider a Sydney property management service that is trained in identifying the different needs and changes of the market year round.
 The demand for non-traditional holiday accommodation is increasing significantly along with the size of the revenues being realised by the savvy Sydney Homeowner and Investor alike.

 The Airbnb age has made making money from your home by sharing it with the world more open to experiencing local life in real homes, not only accessible but also seemingly effortless to achieve.
 The rental returns being obtained during the peak spring and summer months are certainly highly attractive and yield far better returns than those achieved in the less buoyant long-term rental equivalent.
 However, whilst the heady heights of Summer are delivering in spades for homeowners and investors with relative ease, very little is being discussed in relation to what happens when the days get shorter, the guests get fewer and a chill wind blows in to take the heat out of Sydney’s STR market.

 With the transition from Easter to winter, many STR properties face a sudden slump in demand and a ‘gap’ in revenue, not anticipated by property owners, becoming a worrying reality they have not prepared for.
 The reduction in the pool of guests means choice increases, price becomes more competitive and standing out from the crowd critical to differentiate your property from the rest.
 For a newcomer to the STR market, this can be unexpected and a huge disappointment unless you have done your homework about the industry’s ebbs and flows beforehand.

 The fact is that the dwindling occupancy and yields often leaves the uninitiated second-guessing the sagacity of staying active in the STR market.